sumeet57/tambolagame/README.md

 **Tambola** is an interactive, web-based version of the classic Indian game Tambola (also known as Bingo).
 The game allows players to join sessions, generate tickets, and mark numbers in real-time for a fun and engaging experience.

+###website will take upto 1/2 minutes to load, because i deploy the website for free.

 ## Features

 - **Real-Time Gameplay:** Multiple players can join and play simultaneously.